DeveloperBastian/BastianPlugin/README.md

 # Creative Commons materials in this repository
-I use assets from [Sketchfab](https://sketchfab.com/) that are licensed under [Creative Commons](https://creativecommons.org/licenses/by/4.0/)
+I use assets here from [Sketchfab](https://sketchfab.com/) that are licensed under [Creative Commons](https://creativecommons.org/licenses/by/4.0/)
-All rights on the original Fortnite skins are owned by Epic Games and are used here within the [Epic Games Fan Art Policy](https://www.epicgames.com/site/de/fan-art-policy)
+Some recreate Fortnite skins: All rights on the original Fortnite skins are owned by Epic Games and are used here within the [Epic Games Fan Art Policy](https://www.epicgames.com/site/de/fan-art-policy)

-All assets are individually presented on the Demo Map here in this plugin!
+All assets are individually presented on the Demo Map here in this plugin:

 ## Characters
 *	[Benedettta Street Blow](https://sketchfab.com/3d-models/benedetta-street-blow-3caa088a69fe4023bade4360e9c68fff) by [Kyy.Mp4](https://sketchfab.com/skyzoofficial122)